 I went back to the trees and decided on a few more trees that I wanted to sit just behind the first two.
 I outlined each one carefully, making sure to include any branches as I painted.
 Then, just as before, I used a larger clean brush to fade out the color until it became totally transparent.

-When I was done with the trees, I turned my attention back to the stones.
+When I was done with the trees, I turned my focus back to the stones.
 I used my smaller brush to outline more pebbles and rocks in batches of three or four before using my clean brush to transition them to clear water.